hasmhib/unit2-2024/README.md

 **code00** Shows the part of the code to plot a quadaratic model for both humidity and temperature over time

+I used Polynomial.fit(X, y, 2) from the numpy.polynomial.polynomial module to fit a quadratic polynomial to the data.
+The 2 indicates that I am fitting a polynomial of degree 2, which corresponds to a quadratic equation.
+I also used the coefficients I got from the polynomial fitting to figure out the predicted values.
+This means I followed a usual formula for a quadratic equation: coefs[0] + coefs[1] * X + coefs[2] * X squared.
+In this formula, coefs[0] is the starting point of the line, coefs[1] is the slope of the line, and coefs[2] shows how the line curves.

 ```.py
 def fit_and_predict_quadratic(X, y):
     coefs = Polynomial.fit(X, y, 2).convert().coef
     predictions = coefs[0] + coefs[1] * X + coefs[2] * X ** 2
     return predictions, coefs
 ```

-I used Polynomial.fit(X, y, 2) from the numpy.polynomial.polynomial module to fit a quadratic polynomial to the data.
-The 2 indicates that I am fitting a polynomial of degree 2, which corresponds to a quadratic equation.
-I also used the coefficients I got from the polynomial fitting to figure out the predicted values.
-This means I followed a usual formula for a quadratic equation: coefs[0] + coefs[1] * X + coefs[2] * X squared.
-In this formula, coefs[0] is the starting point of the line, coefs[1] is the slope of the line, and coefs[2] shows how the line curves.
+I start a loop that goes through each temperature column one by one.
+The "enumerate" part helps me keep track of both the column's name (column) and its position (i).
+I use the fit_and_predict_quadratic function I defined previously, and defined the curve of the model.

 **code00** Shows the part of the code to plot a quadaratic model for temperature over time (This applies to humidity as well)